Charlie Peprah: New York Giants

-The New York Giants drafted Peprah in the fifth round of the 2006 NFL Draft.
+The New York Giants selected Peprah in the fifth round of the 2006 NFL draft with the 158th overall pick.

-Green Bay Packers
+Green Bay Packers (first stint)

 On September 3, 2006, Peprah was claimed off waivers by the Green Bay Packers.

 Peprah played eight games for the Packers and four preseason games for the Giants.
 On December 10 against the San Francisco 49ers, Peprah ran down Brandon Williams, stopping his punt return at 25 yards.
 On December 31 against the Chicago Bears, Peprah pushed Bernard Berrian out of bounds after Berrian completed a punt return for seven yards.

 In his second season with the Packers, Peprah played for all 16 regular season and two playoff games for the Packers.
 Peprah forced a fumble from kick returner Ahmad Bradshaw in the September 16 match against Peprah's former team New York Giants.
 Tracy White recovered the fumble, and the Packers later scored a touchdown and won the game 35–13.
 On November 22 against the Detroit Lions, Peprah made the first stops of his career with two solo tackles and overall in the season made three special teams tackles.

 With one start, Peprah played 13 games in 2008 with 19 tackles, two passes defensed, and nine stops on special teams.